openvinotoolkit/openvino.genai/README.md

 # OpenVINO™ GenAI

-The OpenVINO™ GenAI repository consists of GenAI library and additional GenAI samples.
+The OpenVINO™ GenAI repository consists of the GenAI library and additional GenAI samples.

 ## OpenVINO™ GenAI Library

 OpenVINO™ GenAI is a flavor of OpenVINO, aiming to simplify running inference of generative AI models.
 It hides the complexity of the generation process and minimizes the amount of code required.

-For installation and usage guide, refer to the [GenAI Library README](./src/README.md).
+For installation and usage instructions, refer to the [GenAI Library README](./src/README.md).

 ## OpenVINO™ GenAI Samples